yentheng0110/tp/docs/DeveloperGuide.md

        Expected: Welcome message "Welcome to BookBob, Dr. Bob!" is displayed.
 A new `data` directory and data files are created if they do not yet exist.

 ### Shutdown
-1. Enter `exit` to exit Bookbob.
+1. Enter `exit` to exit BookBob.
-2. Bookbob automatically saves your patient record data to a file named "bookbob_data.txt" in a "data" folder in the same directory as the Bookbob.jar file.
+2. BookBob automatically saves your patient record data to a file named "bookbob_data.txt" in a "data" folder in the same directory as the Bookbob.jar file.

 3. Exit application
     1. Test Case: `exit` <br>